-The next year, Jon Krakauer wrote the story about that unusual man and his traveling, and a few years later, he published a book ‘Into the Wild’.
-After Sean Penn directed a movie about McCandless’ life and death, everybody heard about this student adventurer.
+The next year, Jon Krakauer wrote the story about that unusual man and his travelling, and a few years later, he published a book ‘Into the Wild’.
+After Sean Penn directed a movie about McCandless’s life and death, everybody heard about this student adventurer.

 For over twenty years, young ‘pilgrims’ have been hiking the difficult Stampede Trail just to visit this old bus and to reach the ‘survivalist nirvana’.